Bake to School: Chicken Pot Pie Balls and Fruit Leather

 You always have such great ideas!

-48. erica says:
+48. erica

 Both of these are such neat idea.
 You are so creative.
 I am definitely going to try to make chicken pot pie balls!